 A black snake grows out of a pile of sugar and baking soda

-Keep a bowl of water nearby during the experiment.
+- Keep a bowl of water nearby when working with fire.

 - Do not allow chemicals to come into contact with the eyes or mouth.

 - Keep young children, animals and those not wearing eye protection away from the experimental area.